anandramdeo-df/df-vault/README.md

         }
 <br>

-1. Like in the below code snippet we are using `shareWithMe` controller type and you will get call back with `revokeData`, `assetID`, `newDate`. instantiate the view with following code :-
+1. Like in the below code snippet we are using `shareWithMe` controller type and you will get call back with `revokeData`, `assetID`, `newDate`.  <br>
+Instantiate the view with following code :-

          // Open view with default configuration
          let shareByMe = DFVault()